Lynn Redgrave: Death

 Redgrave discussed her health problems associated with bulimia and breast cancer.
-She was diagnosed with breast cancer in December 2002, had a mastectomy in January 2003, and underwent chemotherapy.
-She died from breast cancer at her home in Kent, Connecticut on 2 May 2010, aged 67.
+She was diagnosed with breast cancer in December 2002, had a mastectomy in January 2003 and underwent chemotherapy.
+She ultimately died from the cancer at her home in Kent, Connecticut on 2 May 2010, aged 67.

 Redgrave's funeral was held on 8 May 2010 at the First Congregational Church in Kent.
 She was interred in St Peter's Episcopal Cemetery in the hamlet of Lithgow, New York, where her mother Rachel Kempson and her niece Natasha Richardson are also interred.

 In 2012, the Folger Shakespeare Library acquired Redgrave's collection of personal papers and photographs.